Local health officials explain what extra doses of Pfizer COVID-19 vaccine vials mean

 “In the Pfizer Vaccine, which is the one that’s been going out right now, each vial is supposed to contain five doses but there’s actually six in there and there’s a little extra just in case,” said Dr. Castillo.

-Doctors say, although there is a plan in place to distribute the right amount of doses, it would be hard to plan for would be how many would be leftover.
+Doctors say, although there is a plan to distribute the right amount of doses, it would be hard to plan for how many would be leftover.

 “It’s variable in other words.
 In one day you might have extra and the next day you might not but the extra doesn’t carry over day to day, it’s that day you had extra and you could have never anticipated it,” said Dr. Castillo.